Precision Light Yield and Crosstalk Characterization for the SuperFGD scintillator cubes: Introduction

-Scintillator-based tracking detectors with high spatial granularity are widely employed in modern neutrino experiments due to their excellent tracking capabilities, robustness, and compatibility with magnetic fields.
-The \textbf{SuperFGD} (Super Fine-Grained Detector), a novel 3D imaging detector based on cubic scintillator elements~\cite{Kudenko:2025dlg,Dergacheva:2025zwe}, has being developed as part of the ND280 near detector upgrade~\cite{T2K:2019bbb} in the T2K experiment.
-The detector consists of approximately two million $1\times1\times1$~cm$^3$ plastic scintillator cubes, with each cube viewed by three wavelength-shifting (WLS) fibers along orthogonal $X$, $Y$, and $Z$ directions.
+Among recent developments, three-dimensional granular scintillator concepts have emerged as a powerful approach for imaging charged-particle tracks, electromagnetic and hadronic showers, and neutrino interactions.
+The SuperFGD~\cite{Kudenko:2025dlg,Dergacheva:2025zwe} represents a realization of this concept at scale, providing isotropic 3D tracking in the ND280 near detector of the T2K experiment.
+The detector consists of approximately two million $1\times1\times1$~cm$^3$ plastic scintillator cubes, with each cube viewed by three WLS fibers along orthogonal $X$, $Y$, and $Z$ directions.
 Each fiber is optically coupled to a silicon photomultiplier (SiPM), providing three-dimensional readout granularity.

+The SuperFGD is the central active target of the upgraded ND280 near detector~\cite{nd280upgrade} in the T2K experiment, designed to improve the sensitivity of neutrino oscillation measurements.
+The former ND280 detector had limited angular acceptance, reconstructing only forward-going tracks, and a relatively high detection threshold for short-range particles such as low-momentum protons.
+As a result, the hadronic final state of neutrino interactions was only partially reconstructed, and the neutrino energy was estimated using the muon momentum alone.

+The SuperFGD overcomes these limitations through its fully isotropic three-dimensional tracking capability and fine granularity.
+It enables reconstruction of tracks at any angle, including backward-going particles, and significantly lowers the detection threshold for protons, allowing precise characterization of the hadronic vertex in charged-current quasi-elastic (CCQE) interactions.
+Furthermore, the upgraded ND280 provides neutron detection in anti-$\nu_\mu$ interactions, electron/gamma separation, and improved particle identification via time-of-flight measurements.
+Together, these improvements are expected to reduce the total systematic uncertainty for appearance modes from $\sim$6\% to $\leq$4\%, with an average reduction of $\sim$30\% on individual systematic parameters~\cite{nd280upgrade}.

 A key feature of the SuperFGD is its ability to perform precise track reconstruction and calorimetric measurements in a highly segmented volume~\cite{Chvirova:2025vnw}.
 However, to fully exploit its potential, detailed knowledge of the light collection properties at the cube level is required.
 In particular, the spatial variation of the light yield within a cube, and optical crosstalk between adjacent cubes must be characterized and understood.
 These factors affect the accuracy of track reconstruction, the achievable energy and time resolution, and reconstruction of neutrino events.